BradF-99/GTAPanicButton/README.md

 * [@JordanOcokoljic](https://github.com/JordanOcokoljic) - first tester!
 * [@charlco](https://github.com/charlco) - discovered exceptions that needed to be handled!
 * [@Assasindie](https://github.com/Assasindie) - contributed improvements to exception handling!
-* Starwobble and Llamasassboat - suggested the key shortcut to quit the game instantly!
+* Starwobble and Llamasassboat - suggested the key shortcut to instantly quit the game!
 * Magnus Johansson Otiel and henon on StackOverflow - contributed a great amount of the codebase!

 ## Resources I used